SatyamSSJ10/Jetpack-Image-Fix/README.md

 ## Working
 This Script adds a button on the middle bottom of the screen called "Fix-Broken-Image" after clicking this button.
 This script will fix the dead links for the particular user.
 The user will have to reload the image though.
 Right Click > Reload Image.

+## Setup
+Add this script in the widgets tabs, as an HTML widget.
+Just copy paste the contents of the script.

+## To Do
+Need to make it so that it'll detect Broken Images before hand so the user won't have to do anything.
+The Code is Ready but I have to test it.